MicrosoftDocs/microsoft-365-community/Community/known-folder-move-benefits-for-enduser.md

 * Seamless switching to another device and continue where you left your files
 * Dependent on your licensing, you will get at least 1 TB of personal backup storage
 * If your business are small without central IT, users can turn on this feature in a few easy steps
-* If your business are bigger and have central IT, you can turn on this with GPO's
+* If your business is bigger and has central IT, you can turn on this with GPO's
-* If you have used Offline files before you might have experienced that it's a bit difficult to know if it have synchronized correctly with the file share you have been configured against.
+* If you have used Offline files before you might have experienced that it's a bit difficult to know if it has synchronized correctly with the file share you have been configured against.
 In my opinion it's a lot easier to catch synch issues with OneDrive and easier to fix.
 * KFM is a killer feature when migrating personal file shares to OneDrive

 ## How you turn it on